-Murals are encouraged within the historic district on secondary facades of historic and non-historic buildings that have minimal architectural detailing.
+Murals are encouraged within historic districts on secondary facades of historic and non-historic buildings that have minimal architectural detailing.
 Painting an existing exposed masonry facade for installation of a mural is discouraged.
 If approved, only masonry to be covered by the mural should be painted.
 Installing a mural on a previously painted masonry is acceptable.